mlochbaum/BQN/implementation/primitive/replicate.md

 Some other methods discussed by [Langdale](https://branchfree.org/2018/05/22/bits-to-indexes-in-bmi2-and-avx-512/) and [Lemire](https://lemire.me/blog/2018/03/08/iterating-over-set-bits-quickly-simd-edition/).
 I think very large lookup tables are not good for an interpreter because they cause too much cache pressure if used occasionally on smaller arrays.
 This rules out many of these strategies.

-### Non-booleans to indices

-If the maximum value in `𝕩` is, say, 8, then generating indices is fairly fast: for each element, write 8 indices and then move the output pointer forward by that much.
-This is much like the lookup table algorithm above, minus the lookup table.
-If the indices need to be larger than one byte, it's fine to expand them, and possibly add an offset, after generation (probably in chunks).

-There are two ways I know to fill in the gaps that this method would leave with elements that are too large.
-First is to stop after such an element and fill remaining space branchfully (maybe with `memset`).
-This is maximally efficient if `𝕩` is dominated by large elements—particularly for 2-byte indices when it skips index expansion—but not good if there are a lot of elements near the threshold.
-Second, initialize the buffer with 0 and perform `` ⌈` `` afterwards, or other variations.
-This eliminates all but a fixed amount of branching, but it's a lot of overhead and I think unless a more sophisticated strategy arises it's best to stick with the first method.

-Indices is half of a counting sort: for sparse values, it's the slower half.
-Making it fast makes counting sort viable for much larger range-to-length ratios.

-## Replicate

-For the most part, understanding Indices is the best way to implement Replicate quickly.
-But this is not the case if `𝕩` is boolean because then its elements are smaller than any useful index, and faster methods are available.

 ### Compress

 Most of the methods listed below can be performed in place.

 For booleans, use BMI2's PEXT (parallel bits extract) instruction, or an emulation of it.
 The result can be built recursively alongside the also-required popcount using masked shifts.

-The generally best method for small elements seems to be to generate 1-byte indices into a buffer 256 at a time and select with those.
+A good general method is to generate 1-byte indices into a buffer 256 at a time and select with those.
 There's a branchless method on one bit at a time which is occasionally better, but I don't think the improvement is enough to justify using it.

 For 1- and 2-byte elements, a shuffle-based solution is a substantial improvement, if a vector shuffle is available.
 AVX-512 has compresses on several sizes built-in.